Skip to main content

 Actions dictate how a component functions.
 They are divided into two types: Predefined and User-defined.
 You can override either type, allowing you to tailor the behavior of the component to fit your specific needs.

-1. onDecline
+1. onCancelled

-The onDecline action is typically triggered when the call is ended, carrying out default actions.
+The onCancelled action is typically triggered when the call is ended, carrying out default actions.
 However, with the following code snippet, you can effortlessly customize or override this default behavior to meet your specific needs.

 CometChatOutgoingCall(